 Material ESG issue framework effectively supports engagement with companies on priority ESG issues and informs voting decisions on E&S shareholder resolutions.

-Company ratings are categorized across five risk levels: negligible, low, medium, high and severe.
+Company ratings are categorized across five risk levels: negligible, low, medium, high, and severe and represented by our ESG Globes icons.

 A company’s risk is measured against its industry peers and against the global universe.